mithram0212-gif/Food-Delivery-Time-Prediction-ML/README.md

 In real-world food delivery platforms like Swiggy and Zomato, predicting delivery time accurately improves:

-* Customer satisfaction
+- Customer satisfaction
-* Delivery efficiency
+- Delivery efficiency
-* Route optimization
+- Route optimization

-This project simulates that real-world use case using Machine Learning.
+This project simulates this real-world use case using Machine Learning.

 ---

 ## 🛠 Technologies Used

-* Python 🐍
+- Python 🐍
-* Pandas
+- Pandas
-* NumPy
+- NumPy
-* Matplotlib
+- Matplotlib
-* Seaborn
+- Seaborn
-* Scikit-learn
+- Scikit-learn
+- Flask

 ---